FindoraNetwork/findora-wiki/docs/components/findora-evm/rialto_refund_mechanism.md

 ### Why we need a refund mechanism

-- A user has to pay gas twice in step 1 and step 2 above , in the source chain .
-Although the value of the gas usage might not be much in terms of USD for chains like BSC , but this amount can be substantial for the Ethereum network .
-We plan to subsidise the users in some way. .
+- A user has to pay gas twice in step 1 and step 2 above, in the source chain.
+Although the value of the gas usage might not be much in terms of USD for chains like BSC, but this amount can be substantial for the Ethereum network.
+We plan to subsidise the users in some way.
-- Provide a user with FRA , as soon as they bring their tokens to our chain .
+- Provide a user with FRA , as soon as they bring their tokens to our chain.
 Obtaining which might be difficult for users since they would have to buy it from exchanges like gate.io
-- This can also be used for marketing .The idea of getting gas refunded is appeling to most defi users .
+- This can also be used for marketing.
+The idea of getting gas refunded is appeling to most defi users.
-- The refund mechanism is required only for Incoming chains , We do not need a one for Outgoing as FRA itself is quite cheap
+- The refund mechanism is required only for Incoming chains.
+We do not need a one for outgoing as tx at the moment since FRA fees are currently very low.

 ## Refund Mechanism

-- The main idea is to refund the users in FRA equivalent for what they spend in the source chain .
+- The main idea is to refund the users in FRA equivalent for what they spend in the source chain.
-  Example  :  If a user spends 1 BNB in gas (hypothetical).
+  Example:  If a user spends 1 BNB in gas (hypothetical).
   We refund 1 BNB = $640 i.e  $640/$0.04 FRA  = 16,000 FRA

 - Note
-    - A calculation like this might benifit from using a oracle price feed  , But we can also do this calculation offchain .
+    - A calculation like this might benefit from using a oracle price feed, but we can also do this calculation offchain.
 The reason being
     - The gas usage for `Approve` and `Deposit` transactions is almost constant .
     - Although the gas price might vary , we can account for that by keeping this distribution value easily configurable. ( More details on this on the Techinical implementation section)
     - Integrating with a price feed oracle will be a bigger developemt effort and would definitly delay the launch a little bit.